exbraiin/FunnyCode/README.md

 `funnycode.enabled` can be set to `true` or `false` in order to enable or disable this extension on demand. <br> _A command can also be executed in order to change this setting.
 Search for "Toggle Funny Code" and it will toggle the setting on or off._

-`funnycode.cursor` can be set to `true` or `false` in order to enable or disable the cursor decoration.
+`funnycode.cursor` can be set to `true` or `false` in order to enable or disable the cursor decoration. <br> _The cursor is a "target" marker spawned at the cursor position._

+`funnycode.grayscale` can be set to `true` or `false` in order to enable or disable the grayscale mode. <br> _Grayscale mode replaces the random color or each character with a grayscale color._

 ## How to install